JasonQiu1/SLogo/README.md

     * Load throws error from splash screen, works properly in IDE
     * Running a command from a help menu that does not take parameters will prompt for parameters
     * Some language translations and help documentation make buttons overlap or text flow off-screen
+    * Not all language translations functions as expected
+    * Show/Hide turtle does not work perfectly sometimes breaks (i.e., turtle moves when it is not selected).

 * Features implemented:
     * Commands: